 Growing up, traveling abroad seemed like such a privilege.
-Sure I had friends and family who went on vacations outside of the U.S. to the Caribbean, Mexico, or Canada but beyond that I was under the impression that you needed to be pretty well off or had to save up for a vacation abroad for ages before the big trip.
+Sure, I had friends and family who went on vacations outside of the U.S. to the Caribbean, Mexico, or Canada but beyond that, I was under the impression that you needed to be pretty well off or had to save up for a vacation abroad for ages before the big trip.
 So when I began my college search, in the back of my mind, I knew that I was going to make studying abroad for a semester happen.
 Lucky for me I ended up at Elon University where studying abroad and building an international awareness are a big part of the school culture.
 More than 65% of students study abroad at least once during their time at Elon.

 During the 2010 - 2011 academic year only 4.8% of African-American college students studied abroad, according to a report summarized by the National Association of Foreign Student Advisors (NAFSA).
 I am an African-American who studied abroad during the spring semester of 2010.
-On January 16, 2010 I boarded my first flight ever, which was a Scandinavian air nonstop flight to Copenhagen, Denmark.
+On January 16, 2010, I boarded my first flight ever, which was a Scandinavian air nonstop flight to Copenhagen, Denmark.
 My mother is terrified of flying so anytime we traveled flying was out of the question.
-My mom’s fear of flying never really rubbed off on me, when I told her I wanted to study abroad she made some offhand remark about flying.
+My mom’s fear of flying never really rubbed off on me and when I told her I wanted to study abroad she made some offhand remarks about flying.
 I’d already prepared my rebuttal for any comments or possible questions she had about everything from my desire to board a plane to what it would cost us.
 My mother couldn’t deny that I had a well-researched plan and I wasn’t backing down from the idea of studying abroad.
-Studying abroad was probably one of the best decisions I made my entire four years of college.
+Studying abroad was probably one of the best decisions I made during my entire four years of college.

 I’d like to share things I wish I knew before I studied abroad as an African-American and a few other tips for making the choice to study abroad a bit easier.